 We depend on both internal and external sources of liquidity to provide funds for working capital and to fund capital requirements.
-Our short-term cash requirements not met by cash from operations can generally be satisfied with borrowings under our primary credit facility.
+Our short-term cash requirements not met by cash from operations can generally be satisfied with borrowings under our primary credit facility, although we have generally not needed to borrow under such credit facility.
 Long-term cash requirements are generally met through the issuance of long-term debt or capital contributions.
 We believe that we have sufficient liquidity in the forms of cash and cash equivalents on hand; cash expected to be generated from operations; credit facility borrowing capacity; and the ability to obtain long-term financing to meet anticipated contractual and projected cash commitments.

 The primary sources of our cash and cash equivalents have been cash flows generated from operations and cash contributions made by UGI principally to fund acquisitions of businesses.
 However, there can be no assurance that UGI will make contributions to our capital or otherwise provide funding in the future.
 Our primary uses of cash have been to fund acquisitions of businesses, repay long-term debt and pay distributions to our parent company.
 Our ability to service debt has been, and will continue to be, dependent upon our ability to generate cash from our operations.
-While UGI does not have a stated dividend policy with respect to its ownership of the Company, we expect to continue to pay dividends to our parent company with cash generated from operations, or from short-term borrowings in anticipation of cash expected to be generated from operations in the near future.
+While UGI does not have a stated dividend policy with respect to its ownership of the Company, we expect to continue to pay dividends to our parent company with cash generated from operations.

-Our cash and cash equivalents totaled \$300.6 million at June 30, 2019, compared with \$237.5 million at September 30, 2018.
+Our cash and cash equivalents totaled \$222.4 million at March 31, 2019, compared with \$237.5 million at September 30, 2018.